terrycojones/rpnpy/README.md

 <a id="background"></a>
 ## Background

-I wrote this for 3 reasons:
+I wrote this for three reasons:

 1. I absolutely loved the [HP-41C](https://en.wikipedia.org/wiki/HP-41C)
     programmable calculator series, which used RPN.
 Although I had taught